filmil/bazel_local_nix/README.md

 }
 ```

-`flake.nix`: creates the ephemeral environment that you want to use.
-Note that it is
+`flake.nix`: creates the ephemeral environment that you want to
-based on a somewhat older version of `nixos`.
-This will be fixed soon enough.
-You want
+use.
+You want to add to the `packages = [ ... ]` list any
-to add to the `packages = [ ... ]` list any packages that you need in your build.
+packages that you need in your build.
+Use the [nixos package
-Use the [nixos package search][nps] to figure out the names of the packages.
+search][nps] to figure out the names of the packages.

 ```
 {
   description = "C++ environment using Nix flakes";